Trev004/Kwigwis-Adventures-Freelance-Web-Development/README.md

 - Use copy text provided (I believe there was some for the About us page, so work off of that for temp home page text)
 - change span in packages list to an h3 or h4 tag for accessibility and SEO reasons
 - Update the meta tags in the head for SEO reasons they're currently default
+### Feedback 1
+- Add a link to where to get their fishing license
+- Update under about us, after the intro and Eagle of the Sea to [The text Here](TEMP-copytext.txt)